Top

 Always carry a compassprinted map (a Topo map is preferable), extra battery, safety gear, & tell someone your plans.
 A satellite communicator is a good safety investment especially if you head out alone or into remote areas with no cellphone reception.
 Know how to use a compass.
 Do not overestimate your abilities, and ease gradually into being able to do more challenging adventures.
 Check out my “Bushcraft” curated playlist of videos to help further your outdoor knowledge.

-360° Virtual Views:
+Interactive 360° Virtual Tours:

 See how to view 360° Virtual Tours in the graphic below.

-Next-Level Viewing: Virtual Reality Headsets
+Immersive Viewing: Virtual Reality Headsets

 For an extra-awesome view of these 360° photos (& 360° videos), use a readily available, inexpensive VR headset with your phone.
 Immerse yourself fully in each view and get an accurate feel for what the trails are like, or how it feels to be standing at that all-encompassing lookoff.
-You can view any of my 360° videos, in a similar fashion by watching them on YouTube.
+You can view any of my 360° videos in a similar fashion by watching them on YouTube.
 You don’t have to look far to find a decent, inexpensive VR headset (click here to shop on Amazon).
 A simple inexpensive one that uses your phone as the screen can be every bit as effective as the gaming models.

 GPS Maps & GPS Devices